fnproject/fn/docs/faq.md

 Functions are packaged as Docker images and by default individual containers are created to handle a function request and are then destroyed.
 However, [Hot Functions](hot-functions.md) are not disposed of after handling a single request.

+Hot functions are started once and kept alive while there is an incoming workload.
+A hot function hangs around based on an idle timeout.
+By default this parameter is set to 30 seconds.
+The timer starts after the last request is processed by the hot function.

+Hot functions can process two types of input.
+Using JSON, Fn reads the HTTP request body, assembles JSON and writes it to function’s STDIN.
+Using HTTP, Fn dumps incoming HTTP requests to the function’s STDIN.

 ### What’s a `Hot Function`?

 `Hot Functions` are functions that are not destroyed after a single use but are retained and used to handle subsequent requests.
-Hot Functions must accept HTTP input.
+Hot Functions accept HTTP and JSON input.

 <a id="General"></a>
 ## General